Sean Daniel: Independent producer

-Following his tenure as an executive at the studio, Daniel started Alphaville Films with James Jacks and developed and produced 1999's blockbuster action adventure Mummy starring future Academy Awards winners Brendan Fraser and Rachel Weisz.
+Following his tenure as an executive at the studio, Daniel left for The Geffen Film Company before abruptly leaving, and returned to Universal to form its first independent company, The Sean Daniel Company, in late 1989 at Universal Pictures, and in 1992, Daniel started Alphaville Films with James Jacks and developed and produced 1999's blockbuster action-adventure Mummy, starring future Academy Award winners Brendan Fraser and Rachel Weisz.
 Daniel produced the four subsequent films in the global franchise: The Mummy Returns, which launched the film career of Dwayne Johnson, The Mummy: Tomb of the Dragon Emperor, and The Scorpion King and Mummy.
 All told, the franchise has earned almost $2 billion worldwide.
+In 2006, Daniel and Jacks ended their partnership and reinstated The Sean Daniel Company in 2006.

-Daniel also produced Malcolm D. Lee's hit romantic comedy The Best Man Holiday, the Richard Linklater classic Dazed and Confused, the renowned western Tombstone, Nora Ephron's supernatural comedy Michael, the Coen Brothers's film Intolerable Cruelty, the Chris Rock, Chris Weitz and Paul Weitz comedy Down to Earth, the rap-music comedy CB4, also with Chris Rock, and John Woo's first American film, Hard Target.
+Daniel also produced Malcolm D. Lee's hit romantic comedy The Best Man Holiday, the Richard Linklater classic Dazed and Confused, the renowned western Tombstone, Nora Ephron's supernatural comedy Michael, the Coen Brothers' film Intolerable Cruelty, the Chris Rock, Chris Weitz and Paul Weitz comedy Down to Earth, the rap-music comedy CB4, also with Chris Rock, and John Woo's first American film, Hard Target.